-a) Ministry of Lands, Regional Governments and Religious Affairs b) Technical Departments of the Ministry c) Department of Water Resources (DWR)
+a.
+Ministry of Lands, Regional Governments and Religious Affairs b.
+Technical Departments of the Ministry

 As explained above, the Ministry of Lands, Regional Governments and Religious Affairs is the apex institution responsible for land administration in the country and it is the custodian of all land-related legislation (including the Land Acquisition and Compensation Act, 1991).